Limited partnership: Development in early modern Europe

 In medieval Italy, a business organization known as the commenda appeared in the 10th century that was generally used for financing maritime trade.
 In a commenda, the traveling trader of the ship had limited liability, and was not held responsible if money was lost as long as the trader had not violated the rules of the contract.
 In contrast, his investment partners on land had unlimited liability and were exposed to risk.
 A commenda was not a common form for a long-term business venture as most long-term businesses were still expected to be secured against the assets of their individual proprietors.
-As an institution, the commenda is very similar to the qirad but whether the qirad transformed into the commenda, or the two institutions evolved independently cannot be stated with certainty.
-In the Mongol Empire, the contractual features of a Mongol-ortoq partnership closely resembled that of qirad and commenda arrangements, however, Mongol investors were not constrained using uncoined precious metals and tradable goods for partnership investments and executed money-lending.
-Moreover, Mongol elites formed trade partnerships with merchants from Italian cities, including Marco Polo’s family.
+As an institution, the commenda is very similar to the qirad, but whether the qirad transformed into the commenda or the two institutions evolved independently cannot be stated with certainty.

+In the Mongol Empire, the contractual features of a Mongol-ortoq partnership closely resembled that of qirad and commenda arrangements, but Mongol investors were not constrained using uncoined precious metals and tradable goods for partnership investments and executed money-lending.
+Moreover, Mongol elites formed trade partnerships with merchants from Italian cities, including Marco Polo's family.

 Colbert's Ordinance (1673) and the Napoleonic Code (1807) reinforced the limited partnership concept under European law.
 In the United States, limited partnerships became widely available in the early 19th century, although a number of legal restrictions at the time made them unpopular for business ventures.
 Britain enacted its first limited partnership statute in 1907.

 Worldwide

 Denmark

 A kommanditselskab (abbreviated K/S) is the Danish equivalent of the limited partnership.
 The owners are divided into general partners (komplementarer in Danish) and limited partners (kommanditister in Danish).
-Often the only general partner of a K/S is an Anpartsselskab with the least possible capital, thus reducing the liability of the K/S to the capital of the Anpartsselskab.
+Often, the only general partner of a K/S is an Anpartsselskab with the least possible capital, thus reducing the liability of the K/S to the capital of the Anpartsselskab.